2025 MANHEIM CHURCH LEAGUE BY-LAWS

 I. The league will consist of 18 teams:

-Chiques Blue, Chiques Gold, Crossway Mennonite, East Petersburg Menn./Carpenter’s, Erb Gold, Erb Red, Hempfield, LCBC, Manheim Brethren, Manheim BIC Black, Manheim BIC Orange, Middle Creek, Newport Dove Blue, Newport Dove Red, Salem, White Oak Gray, White Oak Orange, White Oak Red
+Chiques Blue, Chiques Gold, Crossway Mennonite, East Fairview, East Petersburg Menn./Carpenter’s, Erb Gold, Erb Red, Hempfield, LCBC, Manheim BIC Black, Manheim BIC Orange, Middle Creek, Newport Dove Blue, Newport Dove Red, Salem, White Oak Gray, White Oak Orange, White Oak Red

 II.
 Player Eligibility:

-1. Players must be a member or regular attender at the team’s church.
-(Players must attend AT LEAST two worship services a month, whether you are a member or not.)
+1. Players must be a regular in-person attender at the team’s church.
+(Regular attendance is defined by attending on average two formal worship services a month throughout the year.)

 2. A player may not play for a church team if that player is a member of another church in the league.
 (Exceptions will be made by league officers when a team comes forward with a player who has valid reasons to play on its team.)